Captain Fantastic and the Brown Dirt Cowboy

-Captain Fantastic and the Brown Dirt Cowboy is the ninth studio album by English musician Elton John.
+Captain Fantastic and the Brown Dirt Cowboy is the ninth studio album by British musician Elton John, released on 23 May 1975 by DJM Records in the UK and MCA Records in the US.
 The album is an autobiographical account of the early musical careers of Elton John (Captain Fantastic) and his long-term lyricist Bernie Taupin (the Brown Dirt Cowboy).
-It was released in May 1975 by MCA Records in America and DJM in the UK and was an instant commercial success.
-The album was certified gold before its release, and reached No. 1 in its first week of release on the US Billboard 200, the first ever album to achieve both honors.
+An instant commercial success, the album was certified gold before its release, and reached No. 1 in its first week of release on the US Billboard 200, the first album to achieve both honours.
 It sold 1.4 million copies within four days of release, and stayed in the top position in the chart for seven weeks.

 Though they would all appear on later albums, this was the last album of the 1970s with the original lineup of the Elton John Band (guitarist Davey Johnstone, bassist Dee Murray, and drummer Nigel Olsson).
-Murray and Olsson, who had formed John's rhythm section since 1970, were fired prior to the recording of the follow-up album Rock of the Westies, while Johnstone would leave in 1978.
-This was the last album until 1983's Too Low for Zero that Elton John and his classic band would play on together.
+Until 1983's Too Low for Zero, this was the last album on which Elton John and his classic band played together.

 In 2003, the album was ranked number 158 on Rolling Stone's list of The 500 Greatest Albums of All Time, maintaining the rating in a 2012 revised list.

 History

 Written, according to lyricist Bernie Taupin, in chronological order, Captain Fantastic is a concept album that gives an autobiographical glimpse at the struggles John (Captain Fantastic) and Taupin (the Brown Dirt Cowboy) had in the early years of their musical careers in London (from 1967 to 1969), leading up to John's eventual breakthrough in 1970.
 The lyrics and accompanying photo booklet are infused with a specific sense of place and time that would otherwise be rare in John's music.
 John composed the music on a ship voyage from the UK to New York.
+The 8 track tape was the first to have the songs in the same order as the LP.
+This resulted in a fade-out/fade-in in the middle of several songs.

 "Someone Saved My Life Tonight", the only single released from the album (and a number 4 hit on the US Pop Singles chart), is a semi-autobiographical story about John's disastrous engagement to Linda Woodrow, and his related 1968 suicide attempt.
 The "Someone" refers to Long John Baldry, who convinced him to break off the engagement rather than ruin his music career for an unhappy marriage.
 It was viewed by Rolling Stone writer Jon Landau as the best track on the album: "As long as Elton John can bring forth one performance per album on the order of 'Someone Saved My Life Tonight', the chance remains that he will become something more than the great entertainer he already is and go on to make a lasting contribution to rock."